vippsas/vipps-recurring-api/vipps-recurring-api-howitworks.md

 The user receives a push notification on their phone.
 They log in to Vipps and accept the agreement.

-If there is an initial charge to be made, the user confirms the payment in this step as well
+If there is an initial charge to be paid, the user confirms the payment in this step as well.

 ![Accept agreement](images/vipps-recurring-api-howitworks/vipps-recurring-step3.png)